superdev-tech/superdev.tech/README.md

 # superdev.tech
-This project has serve for http://www.superdev.tech , Build with Vue.js
+This project builds with Vue.js for the main web site of SUPERDEV CO., LTD.